 Q.No.23: What about condition of Stipend/fee structure/course duration/bond amount/rendering of service in rural/tribal area/other conditionality.

-Ans.: Stipend /fee structure/ course duration / bond amount / rendering of service in rural / Tribal area/other conditions etc. may vary from State to State and Institute to Institute.
-Some seats may be approved/ permitted but not yet recognized by NMC / NBE.
+Ans.: Stipend /fee structure/ course duration / bond amount / rendering of service in rural / tribal area/other conditions etc. may vary from State to State and Institute to Institute.
+Some seats may be approved/ permitted but not yet recognized by MCI / NBE.
 The allotment made through online allotment process will be firm and final as per Hon'ble Supreme Court's directions.
 Therefore, the candidates should well examine these points before opting for a seat at a medical college.
 The Medical Counselling Committee (MCC) shall neither be responsible nor shall entertain any case on above grounds, if any.
-The information received from various participating Medical Colleges/Institute has been made available on Ministry of Health & Family Welfare / MCC website (under the Medical Counselling - Super Specialty Counseling - Information about college, fee, bond information etc.).
-However, additionally theCandidates are advised to visit the website of college/ institution to check and verify the information.
+The information received from various participating Medical Colleges/Institute has been made available on Ministry of Health & Family Welfare / MCC website (under the Medical Counseling - Super Specialty Counseling - Information about college, fee, bond information etc.).
+Candidates are advised to visit the website of college/ institution to check the information.
 In case they require any additional information, they can contact the college / institution on telephone/email before opting for choices.
-Q. No. 24: How to use registration and Choice filling form on website?